CapsCollective/raylib-cpp-starter/README.md

 - It is recommended that your code should go into the `/src` directory, which is automatically included in the compile process when you run `make`.
 - If you wish to change the program entry point from `/src/main.cpp`, add more libraries, or really anything about your project, all build instructions are specified in the `Makefile` no smoke and mirrors!

-## Todo
-- [x] Get static linking to work with C++ bindings
-- [x] Setup for at least one compiler on each platform
-- [x] Add raylib-cpp as vendor for procedural builds and auto-updating
-- [x] Set up CI/CD with GitHub Actions and Make
-- [ ] Test with multiple compilers on each platform
-- [ ] Add compiler specification options

 ## Contributing